Decoding the Web of Belief

 3. Posts or comments that have been deleted but remain archived in the dataset.
 These appear as "[deleted]" and contain no usable content.

-A second set of code iterates through the uncompressed data and removes any posts or comments that meet these criteria.
+A second set of code iterates through the decompressed data and removes any posts or comments that meet these criteria.
 Once this filtering step is complete, the remaining text is ready to be processed for extracting the “ideas” that will form our conspiracy graph.

 Extracting Ideas